philgyford/django-ditto/README.rst

 services.
 Very much in-progress.
 Requires Python 3.4 or 3.5, and Django 1.8 or 1.9.

-Currently, it copies your Bookmarks from `Pinboard <https://pinboard.in/>`_, your Tweets and Favorites from `Twitter <https://twitter.com/>`_, and your Photos from `Flickr <https://flickr.com/>`_.
+Currently, it copies your Bookmarks from `Pinboard <https://pinboard.in/>`_, your Tweets and Favorites from `Twitter <https://twitter.com/>`_, and your Photos, Photosets and original images/videos from `Flickr <https://flickr.com/>`_.
 See possible future services in `this issue <https://github.com/philgyford/django-ditto/issues/23>`_.
 These work well, but there may be changes as this is still in development.

 Public and private Tweets, Photos and Bookmarks are copied, but only public ones are displayed in the included views and templates; non-public ones are